ofunaa/notee/README.md

 # Notee

-Notee is creating blog gem by only one command.
+Notee is creating CMS(blog) app by only one command.

+BackEnd: Rails
+FrontEnd: React.js + Riot.js(only comment part)

 ## Installation